execRooted/Tasky/README.md

 - Focuses on system-wide installation (root required)

-- Uses Arch-specific tools (yay, pacman)
+- Uses cross-system tools, depending on what distro it detected

  - Creates a dotnet DLL launcher rather than single-file binary